Jukka-PekkaToropainen/SQL/README.md

 # 9 tehtävä

-# SELECT * FROM Opiskelija WHERE pääaine LIKE '%t%'
+# SELECT * FROM Opiskelija WHERE pääaine LIKE '%tt%'

 # 10 tehtävä